Coty (NYSE:COTY) Releases FY 2022 Earnings Guidance

 Coty (NYSE:COTY – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided earnings per share (EPS) guidance of $0.23-$0.27 for the period, compared to the consensus estimate of $0.27.
+The company provided earnings per share guidance of $0.23-$0.27 for the period, compared to the consensus earnings per share estimate of $0.27.
 The company issued revenue guidance of -.

-Several equities analysts recently issued reports on the stock.
-StockNews.com upgraded shares of Coty from a hold rating to a buy rating in a research note on Wednesday, May 18th.
-Raymond James cut their price target on shares of Coty from $13.00 to $12.00 and set an outperform rating for the company in a report on Monday, April 18th.
-Barclays cut their price target on shares of Coty from $10.00 to $8.00 in a report on Wednesday, May 11th.
-Deutsche Bank Aktiengesellschaft cut their price target on shares of Coty from $12.00 to $11.00 in a report on Tuesday, May 10th.
-Finally, JPMorgan Chase & Co. cut their price target on shares of Coty from $10.00 to $8.00 in a report on Tuesday, May 10th.
-Three analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the stock currently has an average rating of Buy and a consensus price target of $11.05.
+A number of research firms have recently commented on COTY.
+Barclays cut their price target on Coty from $10.00 to $8.00 in a report on Wednesday, May 11th.
+JPMorgan Chase & Co. lowered their price objective on Coty from $10.00 to $8.00 in a research report on Tuesday, May 10th.
+Raymond James lowered their price objective on Coty from $13.00 to $12.00 and set an outperform rating on the stock in a research report on Monday, April 18th.
+Deutsche Bank Aktiengesellschaft lowered their price objective on Coty from $12.00 to $11.00 in a research report on Tuesday, May 10th.
+Finally, StockNews.com upgraded Coty from a hold rating to a buy rating in a research report on Saturday.
+Three analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, Coty has an average rating of Buy and a consensus price target of $11.05.

 Coty Inc, together with its subsidiaries, engages in the manufacture, marketing, distribution, and sale of beauty products worldwide.
 The company provides prestige fragrances, skin care, and color cosmetics products through prestige retailers, including perfumeries, department stores, e-retailers, direct-to-consumer websites, and duty-free shops under the Alexander McQueen, Burberry, Bottega Veneta, Calvin Klein, Cavalli, Chloe, Davidoff, Escada, Gucci, Hugo Boss, Jil Sander, Joop!, Kylie Jenner, Lacoste, Lancaster, Marc Jacobs, Miu Miu, Nikos, philosophy, Kim Kardashian West, and Tiffany & Co brands.